ppy/osu-wiki/news/2020-28-11-mappers-report-september-october.md

 ### osu!catch

-- **[Rewording of the current spinner rules](https://osu.ppy.sh/community/forums/topics/1144293)**: This rule change has the goal of allowing for innovative spinner patterns
+- **[Rewording of the current spinner rules](https://osu.ppy.sh/community/forums/topics/1144293)**: This rule change has the goal of allowing for innovative spinner patterns.

 ### osu!mania